Values—Leadership Failure and Development

 Values will determine your systems, structures, and strategies of raising leaders.
 The sustainability of these systems is also based on values.
 Leadership failures are due to poor values in any society.

 Developmental backwardness in any society is, sometimes, a reflection of philosophical backwardness.
-Have you ever wondered why youths who are sent for skill acquisition trainings will collect the allowances and send non-natives to replace them in the training?
+Have you ever wondered why youths who are sent for skill acquisition training will collect the allowances and send non-natives to replace them in the training?
 Have you wondered why women and youths will sell their starter packs after training by government or oil companies at very low prices to a man with a truck waiting outside the training center?
-Have you wondered why elders and deacons in a church will suddenly become idol worshippers who own shrines along a road construction site, just to get compensations?
+Have you wondered why elders and deacons in a church will suddenly become idol worshipers who own shrines along a road construction site, just to get compensations?
 Some even molded concrete blocks and built houses along the East/West during the dualization process just to get compensations.

 If you take all the 190 million Nigerians to the USA and leave their leaders behind, and if you take all the 300 million Americans and bring them to Nigeria without their leaders so that the Nigerian leaders left behind will govern them, in ten years, the Nigerians that went to America would have attempted to corrupt the Leadership in the USA.
 The other possibilities are that they would have made the place dirty and caused so much chaos that the American leaders would build more prisons to imprison them.
 In ten years they might start asking for help from the Americans in Nigeria.
 Remember the Zimbabwean farmers that came to Kwara State.
 In ten years the Americans would have voted out the Nigerian leadership left behind in Nigeria or revolted against them and jailed them or killed them.
 They would have created another USA in Nigeria and we would have created another Nigeria in the USA.